 - 5.11.
+The proper segregation of duties means that the Chairman of the authority or of the Finance Committee should never be appointed (even on a short-term basis) either as Clerk or as RFO, except that the Chairman of a parish meeting (where there is no parish council) is required to keep its accounts by Section 150(6) of the Local Government Act 1972.
+The clerk to the authority is often also appointed as the RFO, but this is not automatically the case.
+The authority should formally determine in whom the responsibility vests, recognising that there are particular risks that arise in the unusual circumstances where an elected member is appointed (unpaid) as the RFO.
+Decisions about appointing the RFO should always be the subject of a full risk assessment and consideration evidenced in the minutes. - 5.12.
 The RFO is responsible for determining, on behalf of the authority, the form of its accounting records and supporting records and its financial control systems.
-The RFO must also ensure that the financial control systems are observed and that the accounting records of the authority are kept up to date. - 5.12.
-The accounting records must contain entries from day to day of all sums of money received and expended by the authority and the matters to which its income and expenditure or receipts and payments relate; and a record of the assets and liabilities of the authority. - 5.13.
-It is good practice for the accounting records to contain a record of income and expenditure in relation to claims made for contribution, grant or subsidy from a government department or other public body. - 5.14.
-The financial control systems must include: - measures to ensure that the financial transactions of the authority are recorded as soon as, and as accurately as, reasonably practicable - measures to enable the prevention and the detection of inaccuracies and fraud, and the reconstitution of any lost records - measures to ensure that risk is appropriately managed - identification of the duties of officers dealing with financial transactions and division of responsibilities of those officers. - 5.15.
+The RFO must also ensure that the financial control systems are observed and that the accounting records of the authority are kept up to date. - 5.13.
+The accounting records must contain entries from day to day of all sums of money received and expended by the authority and the matters to which its income and expenditure or receipts and payments relate; and a record of the assets and liabilities of the authority. - 5.14.
+It is good practice for the accounting records to contain a record of income and expenditure in relation to claims made for contribution, grant or subsidy from a government department or other public body. - 5.15.
+The financial control systems must include: - measures to ensure that the financial transactions of the authority are recorded as soon as, and as accurately as, reasonably practicable - measures to enable the prevention and the detection of inaccuracies and fraud, and the reconstitution of any lost records - measures to ensure that risk is appropriately managed - identification of the duties of officers dealing with financial transactions and division of responsibilities of those officers. - 5.16.
 Books of account, manual or computerised, provide the basis for the accounting statements.